adyxax/www/content/blog/ansible/borg-ansible-role.md

 I have been managing my personal infrastructure with ansible for a few years and used borg to backup my servers for many more.

-My ansible git repository is not published for privacy and confidentiality reasons but this week-end I decided to finally take the take to cleanup the code and publish this role.
+My ansible git repository is not published for privacy and confidentiality reasons but this week-end I decided to finally take the time to cleanup the code and publish this role.
 Thanks to `git filter-branch --subdirectory-filter roles/borg --prune-empty -- --all` I managed to extract the folder of my ansible repository and turn it into a submodule.

 I wanted a role to easily manage my backups and did not find an existing one that satisfied me.
 A mandatory feature for me was the ability to configure a client in only one place without having to configure a server : the server configuration will be derived from the clients that need to use it as a backup target.
 Another mandatory feature is the validation of host_vars which virtually no role in the wild ever does...
 So I wrote [mine](https://git.adyxax.org/adyxax/borg-ansible-role).